calliope-project/calliope/docs/running.md

     An example of running in an interactive Python session, which also demonstrates some of the analysis possibilities after running a model, is given in the [tutorials][examples-and-tutorials].
     You can download and run the embedded notebooks on your own machine (if both Calliope and the Jupyter Notebook are installed).

-### Applying a scenario or override interactively
+### Applying a scenario or override when running in Python

-There are two ways to override a base model when running interactively which are analogous to the use of the command-line tool (see the [applying-a-scenario-or-override-on-the-command-line][] section):
+There are two ways to override a base model when running in Python which are analogous to the use of the command-line tool (see the [applying-a-scenario-or-override-on-the-command-line][] section):

 1. By setting the `scenario` argument, e.g.: